Alexey-Saldyrkine/Compiletime-String-and-Verbose-Static-Assert/docs/verbose static assert.md

 ## general overview

 Verbose Static Assert is a wrapper type around static assert.<br>
-Verbose Static Assert takes three types as template Arguments:<br>
+Verbose Static Assert three template parameters:<br>
 verbose_static_assert\<typename T, template\<typename> typename msgTemplate, tempalte\<typename> typename msgTranslator><br>

 - Where typename T is a metaprogramming function that is being asserted.<br>
 - Where msgTemplate is an incomplete templated type that serves as the instructions to create an error message based on T.<br>
 - Where msgTranslator is an incomplete templated type that will transform the template parameters for T into a verbose_static_assertNS::VSA_template_parameter_pack_data.<br>

-Requirements for template parameters:<br>
+Requirements for the template parameters:<br>
 - typename T must have a member value, of a type that can be implicitly converted to bool, named 'value'.<br>
 - msgTemplate must have a member type name 'msg' that is a compString type containing the generated error message.<br>
 - msgTranslator must have a member type named 'type' that is a verbose_static_assertNS::VSA_template_parameter_pack_data constructed from T.<br>